Before spraying, always read and follow label directions.

 Brown Rot Control

 Spray a fungicide until dripping, one or two times before harvest if you are seeing brown rot - especially amongst tight clusters of fruit.
 Spores spread very quickly so remove all affected fruit from on and under trees.
+Lime Sulphur can be used as a prevention from petal fall through to 2-3 weeks before harvest.
+(5ml Lime Sulphur per litre of water.)

 Black Cherry Aphid Control